MaxiSmplx/bachelor_thesis_dann_fake_news/prepare_datasets/README.md

 All raw datasets are available in a shared [Google Drive folder](https://drive.google.com/drive/folders/1d_2XZ3N9c1Nmncj1CSrnQAaUaoG_xkyv?usp=sharing).
 These datasets were either:

-- Directly downloaded from online repositories
+- Directly downloaded and exported as `.parquet`
 - Programmatically generated using the **make_dataset.ipynb** notebooks

 > 📥 **All raw datasets (before preprocessing) can be downloaded automatically**